lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **ADH1B** (alcohol dehydrogenase): the SNP Arg48His is more common in East Asians due to rice domestication, and reduces the risk of alcoholism.
 Another SNP Arg370Cys occurs in Africa which reduces alcohol dependence.
 - **PDE10A**: leads to enlarged spleens in the Bajau people.
 The spleen is a reservoir of oxygenated red blood cells, allowing them to hold their breath for longer (hypoxia tolerance) while freediving.
 Source: [here](https://www.cell.com/cell/fulltext/S0092-8674(18)30386-6).
 - **NOS3** (nitric oxide synthase) and others for high-altitude adaptation: in three distinct populations (Tibetans, Andeans and Ethiopians), multiple different mutations in a variety of genes lead to hypoxia tolerance, allowing for their survival at high altitudes.
+- **CCR5-Δ32** (HIV resistance): a 32 bp deletion in the CCR5 gene (a chemokine receptor) prevents CCR5 expression due to the frame shift, which blocks HIV from entering the host's immune cells.
+It is found in around 10\% of Europeans, thought to have arisen in response to either the Black Death (*Yersinia pestis*) or smallpox over the past 2000 years.
+There is also evidence that CCR5-Δ32 improves neuronal plasticity (learning and memory).
+A man was accidentally cured of AIDS after receiving a stem cell transplant for his cancer from a CCR5-Δ32 donor.
+Source: [here](https://www.newscientist.com/article/2506595-man-unexpectedly-cured-of-hiv-after-stem-cell-transplant/).
 - **Sickle cell trait**: in regions of Africa where malaria is prominent, carrying one copy of the recessive sickle cell anaemia allele confers resistance to the *Plasmodium* parasite.
 While there are associations of sickle cell trait to other medical conditions, many people with the trait remain healthy, making it net beneficial in malaria-endemic regions.
 Source: [here](https://www.cell.com/cell/fulltext/S0092-8674(11)00384-9).
 - **White skin colour**: in northern Europeans, the *SLC24A5* gene has an SNP Ala111Thr that leads to decreases melanin expression and hence lighter skin pigmentation, which is beneficial for vitamin D synthesis in the low-sunlight high-latitude regions (where sunburn is less of a risk).